Spine Surgeons treating Chiari Malformation

 • Lifestyle modifications, such as maintaining a healthy weight and avoiding activities that exacerbate symptoms.

-In cases where conservative measures fail to provide relief or severe complications arise, doctors will recommend surgical intervention.
+In cases where conservative measures fail to provide relief or severe complications arise, doctors will recommend surgery.
 Surgical options may include decompression procedures to alleviate nerve compression or spinal fusion to stabilize the spine and prevent further progression of the disease.

 Complications